Victoria Bed & Breakfast – Gazebo B&B Inn, Vancouver Island, British Columbia, Canada

 Left = Sunken Garden.
 Right = Courtesy of The Butchart Gardens Ltd., Victoria, BC, Canada

 When planning your visit from Victoria bed and breakfasts you should allow several hours to enjoy the Butchart Gardens, longer if you are here from mid-June to mid-September when the gardens are illuminated in the evening.
 Also allow time for other local attractions such as whale-watching, visiting the Royal BC Museum, touring the Saanich Peninsula including its wineries, the fruit stands and nearby Butterfly Gardens, strolling around the downtown Inner Harbour and driving along the East coast to Chemainus or along the quiet rugged West coast.
 A minimum three night stay in the area is recommended (see below).
-Most of our accommodations packages include admission to the Gardens.

 January 1st to March 15th.
 A historical display of memorabilia is open inside the Butchart home.
 There is also a remarkable interior display open until March 31st.
 Garden feature: pansies, primroses, daisies, daffoldils, polyanthus, crocuses, hyacinths, forsythia, wallflowers.